mrWallaceMadeira/PreCalc/mod2Syllabus.md

 **Long answer**: Don't copy your classmates answers, don't ask your classmates for answers & _definitely_ don't Google answers for a quiz or celebration of knowledge.

 ###### Grading
-- You'll be graded on the standard Madeira letter grade scale

 You'll be graded on the following assignments & assessments

 item | points